ikushaldave/Flexbox/writeup.md

 # Flexbox

-Flexbox is a 1D layout method which means that flebox items can be layout in horinzontal or vertically axis.
+Flexbox is a 1D layout method which means that flebox items can be layout in horinzontal or vertically axis at a time.

 Flexbox provides a more efficient way to layout elements.
 It gives us the ability to align the items and distribute space among the items in a container - even though the size of the elements is unknown or dynamic.
 With the flexbox, we get the power of flexibility(as the word flex says) to fill the available space.
 So that elements can easily accommodate according to the size of screens.
 In a flexbox container, the item expands to fill the free space as well as shrinks to prevent overflow.